CITIZENSIXTYNINE/neonette/README.md

 - `https://neonette.netlify.app/v1/neon.css`

-Please note that v1 is just rebranded VanillaCSS with its colours shifted and a funny little border (although I think that's krisp.sdf.org exclusive?
-I don't remember), If you like how that looks, please check out [VanillaCSS](https://github.com/bradleytaunt/vanillacss).
+Please note that v1 is just rebranded VanillaCSS with its colours shifted and Terminus in TTF form, If you like how that looks, please check out [VanillaCSS](https://github.com/bradleytaunt/vanillacss).

 ### license